 - Bus: Every Evergreen community member can ride Intercity Transit bus for free with your ID!
 (Staff and Faculty must request a STAR pass)

 - Bike: Biking to campus is an easy option for much of the year.
 Covered bike racks and lockers are available on campus for use by students, faculty, or staff.
-See HERE to request one.
+See the friendly folks at Parking Services in Seminar 1, Room 3157, to request one.